How to grow oyster mushrooms at home - the advice of a recognized specialist

 In glass jars, the mycelium can be stored up to 1,5 years.

-Recently, the mycelium goes on sale in a mixture with the substrate - it is enough to install the package in a warm, damp place and make a few holes.
+Recently, mycelium has been marketed in a mixture with a substrate - just install the packaging in a warm, damp place and make several holes.

 In nature, oyster mushrooms grow on dry trees.
 It is not uncommon for a wild oyster to settle on dry apple trees.